sokvebolkol/midterm-php-project-sms/README.md

-# Student-Management-System
+# School-Management-System

-Student Management System In PHP and mysql
+School Management System In PHP and mysql
+##Import school.sql file as your database